 |Remarks by Ambassador Dai Bing at the UN Security Council Briefing on Yemen|

-I thank Special Envoy Hans Grundberg and Under-Secretary-General Martin Griffiths for the briefings, and welcome the representatives of Yemen and Saudi Arabia to today’s meeting.
+I thank Special Envoy Hans Grundberg and Assistant Secretary-General Joyce Msuya for the briefings.
+I also welcome the Permanent Representative of Yemen to the meeting today.